OxCGRT/covid-policy-tracker/README.md

 - **Some indicators and Stringency Index values will be changed retroactively.** We aim to have a second pair of eyes review every data point in the OxCGRT.
 As at 12 April 2020, the majority of our 150,000 data points are yet to be reviewed.
 Inevitably, some things may be tweaked in this review process, leading to changes to past dates.
 This is one reason why you should always make sure to use current data from the OxCGRT.
 - **Zeroes are not the same as null values**.
 The gaps described above – where countries are not up to date, or where some indicators are missing – will be represented as null values.
 These should not be interpreted as a 0, although for the purposes of calculating our Stringency Index, we conservatively treat them as such.
 - **Notes, sources and references are available through the API**.
 For each indicator our data collectors also record notes which have sources, references and sometimes a brief description of the policy setting.
 These are not included with the data here in this repo, but can be accessed through [our API](https://covidtracker.bsg.ox.ac.uk/about-api).
+- **Fiscal and monetary indicators are not evenly covered**.
+We do not yet have comprehensive and high quality coverage of our indicators S8-S11.
+Apart from missing data, there are also frequent duplicate entries.
+You should check the data carefully before using the data under these indicators.

 ## Sample analysis